-A legal agreement (the "Section 106" agreement) compliant with the District Council's cascade system, will ensure that the dwellings are available for the foreseeable future for those needing local affordable housing.
+A legal agreement (the "Section 106" agreement) will ensure that the dwellings are available for the foreseeable future for those needing local affordable housing.
 The availability of affordable housing, whether for sale or rental, will be restricted to individuals with local connections.
 For the purpose of local needs housing, a local connection is defined as one of the following: